 If your YunoHost server is used in a critical production environment, or if you want to improve its safety, you may want to follow those good practices.

-Attention: Following those instructions requires advanced knowledge of system administration.
+WARNING: Following those instructions requires advanced knowledge of system administration.

 By default, the SSH authentication uses the administration password.
 Deactivating this kind of authentication and replacing it by a key mechanism is advised.